Jorge Torres Nilo: Atlas

 Torres Nilo started his football career at Atlas, where he was used in the club's youth team Academicos in the second division.
 Shortly after he made his professional debut under coach Daniel Guzmán on 25 February 2006 against Tecos UAG, coming in as a substitute for Rafael García Torres in the 85th minute of the match, which ended in a 4–0 victory for Atlas.
 Torres Nilo participated in the 2008 Copa Libertadores tournament with Atlas, where he played in their six group matches and scored one goal, against Boca Juniors in the first leg of the quarter-finals.

-In 2010 it was announced Jorge Torres Nilo would be sold to Tigres UANL for the Apertura 2010 tournament.
+In 2010 it was announced Jorge Torres Nilo would be sold to Tigres for the Apertura 2010 tournament.

-UANL
+Tigres

-On 27 May 2010, Torres Nilo was sold to Tigres UANL.
+On 27 May 2010, Torres Nilo was sold to Tigres.
 He made his debut with Tigres on 21 August 2010 in a home game against Santos Laguna the match ended in a 1–0 victory.
 He did not debut until the 5th week of the Apertura 2010 season.
 Torres Nilo was named best defender of the Apertura 2011 season alongside teammate Hugo Ayala and has captured the eyes of many European teams, among them CSKA Moscow, and the Olympique de Marseille.